oracle-livelabs/developer/ords-mcp/2-environment-set-up.md

     8. Click OK.
     9. Close all remaining windows by clicking OK.

-> [!NOTE]
-> Take note of this path, as you will need it for a later step.
+:memo: **Note:** Take note of this path, as you will need it for a later step.

 3. Close out any shell sessions, to pick up your changes.